 Y erba Mate (Ilex paraguariensis) is a native plant of the subtropical region of South America.
 The production has been limited to the Southern Cone of South America since the seventeenth century.
 Unlike tea, coffee, and to a lesser degree chocolate, Yerba Mate proved much more difficult to cultivate and therefore harder to transplant to other regions more accessible to European and North American markets.
-Today, it is an integrated industry: Brazil is the main producer, followed by Argentina and Paraguay.
-Uruguay and Chile are importers.
+Today, it is an integrated industry: Argentina is the main producer, followed by Brazil and Paraguay.
+Bolivia, Uruguay and Chile are importers.

 The entire South seems to drink mate.
 Families lounging on blankets pass it around in parks.
 Friends sitting on benches sip it while chatting.
 Travelers break out mate tote bags.
 Some devotees even juggle thermoses while biking.

 There are many legends surrounding yerba mate, and it’s known to the native forest peoples who have survived periods of drought and famine by drinking mate as the Drink of the Gods and to the Argentine Gauchos (cowboys) as their liquid vegetable.